eshikasinghh/bioe131final/TrackWalkthroughs/Dnds_Ratios/READ_ME.md

 # How to plot dnds ratios for NA

 This folder contains the GenBank file for 2018's and 2022 strain.
+Clone this repo in jupyter lab or local desktop (jupyter lab recommended)

 ## 0 Retrieving the gbff file for analysis